 For entrepreneurs or the lean startups just starting, life can be tough.
 Things as simple as marketing, hiring people, and selling online can all be an uphill struggle.
-It’s no surprise that many don’t make it.
+It is no surprise that many don’t make it in the business world.

-For the POS company Square, however, the plight of entrepreneurs hadn’t gone unnoticed.
+For the point of sale (POS) company Square, however, the plight of entrepreneurs hadn’t gone unnoticed.
 The payment processor company realized that entrepreneurs needed a way of accepting card payments while they were out and about, trying to drum up support for their products.

 The problem until 2009 was that there weren’t any secure electronic point-of-sales solutions on the market that untrained entrepreneurs could pick up and use.
 Often, startups and marketing masterminds had to turn away people if they couldn’t pay by cash.